 Several factors may contribute to disparities in who feels a sense of belonging and mattering.

 We might ask what metaphors are used to talk about presbytery relationships.
 Some may use close and mutual metaphors such as “siblings in Christ,” and may truly feel the familiarity implied.
 We also heard metaphors of extended family: “we would only see them at the funeral of a pastor.”
-We also heard paternalistic metaphors shared as if the presbytery were the parent and a BIPOC worshiping community were the child, looking for the approval and support of the parent.
+We also heard paternalistic metaphors shared as if our presbytery were the parent and a BIPOC worshiping community were the child, looking for the approval and support of the parent.

 We analyze the difference between “legacy congregations” and newer communities.

 Legacy congregations are those which have been established a long time and enjoy primary use and guardianship of church property.
 Newer communities may be established as congregations or as New Worshiping Communities (NWCs); they are more likely to have a renting or “nesting” relationship to church property.
 Our NWCs are mostly BIPOC majority and BIPOC led.
 The status of NWCs as compared to congregations can be perceived as a racial issue.
-They have lesser status in the presbytery, not eligible to vote, being dependent on grants, and often not having their leaders ordained.
+They have lesser status in the Presbytery, not eligible to vote, being dependent on grants, and often not having their leaders ordained.
 Formally, the plan is that they remain at this status while they are new and experimental, and then if the community is vibrant and doing good ministry, in a few years would proceed toward establishment as a full-fledged congregation with ordination and votes.
 However, this vision does not come to play for most NWCs.
 The thresholds for transforming from NWC to congregation are biased toward white normative ways of assessing what a “viable” congregation is, such as significant financial independence.
 The impact of this is that a NWC which may be quite sizable and vibrant but lacks financial independence because of systemic and racial economic barriers can be stuck in the “lesser” status of NWC when by other metrics they could be judged as more active and doing better ministry than some of our legacy congregations.
 It could be said that our NWCs are often underfunded, overlooked, and neglected, compared to the legacy congregations.
 Many of our earliest white settler congregations received financial support from other churches back East, not just for years but for decades.

 For an example of different senses of “insiders” and “outsiders” we can look at the case of Primera Iglesia Presbiteriana Hispana (PIPH) and High Street Presbyterian Church (HSPC) which worshiped on the same church property.
 HSPC was the legacy congregation, identifying as multicultural, founded in 1907 and worshiping in English, and PIPH the newer congregation, chartered in 1991 and worshiping in Spanish.
 There were years of terrible conflict as the two communities shared a campus while HSPC dwindled and PIPH grew, until eventually HSPC closed.
-Though we formally state that as a presbytery we all hold our property in trust together, in legacy congregations there may persist a toxic sense of ownership of the property.
+Though we formally state that as a presbytery of the PC(USA) we all hold our property in trust together, in legacy congregations there may still persist a toxic sense of ownership of the property.
 HSPC demonstrated this sense of ownership which they wielded over and against PIPH in their conflict; they demonstrated it to the end when their elders emptied the congregation's coffers into their own checking accounts at its eventual closure.
 This story of deep conflict deserves further analysis, listening, and healing attention.
-We name it here not to pretend that we have addressed it fully, but to point out our key concern about insiders and outsiders having different senses of “ownership” as well as “belonging” in the presbytery.
+We name it here not to pretend that we have addressed it fully, but to point out our key concern about insiders and outsiders having different senses of “ownership” as well as “belonging” in the Presbytery.